malcommac/UIWindowTransitions/README.md

 ```

 ## Installation
-You can install Hydra using CocoaPods, Carthage and Swift package manager
+You can install UIWindowTransitions using CocoaPods, Carthage and Swift package manager

 `pod 'UIWindowTransitions'`